Fun-Team-Name/Final-Project/README.md

 * As a teacher I want to remove students

-* As a student I want to create my password

 * As a student I want to be able to log in

 * As a teacher I want my students to only compete among equivalent skill levels

+* As a teacher I want to be able to see my students scores

-* As a teacher I want to be able to see how my students did
+* As a teacher I want to be able to see my students answer times

 * As a teacher I want to be able to create virtual rooms where my students can practice with and compete against each other